-I am in no way affiliated to the makers of this juice, but if they continue to make juice with the same consistency that I have experienced with them so far, these juices will definitely not let you down.
+I am in no way affiliated to the makers of this juice.
+If they continue to make juice with the same consistency that I have experienced with them so far, though, these juices will definitely not let you down.

 READ ALSO: Fisherman’s Friend: The Ultimate Breath Mint

 Where Can You Find Fresh ‘n’ Juici Fruit Juices?